RSS Investment Counsel Stacked Logo

 A Closer Look at Recent Stock Market Returns

-January, 2026
+March, 2026

 For the third consecutive year, the S&P 500 delivered a double-digit gain, rising 16.4% in 2025.
 However, the strongest performance was highly concentrated.
 Seven of the index’s ten best-performing stocks were driven primarily by enthusiasm around artificial intelligence (AI).
 Of the S&P 500’s 11 sectors, only three—technology, communications, and industrials—outperformed the broader index.
 Across all three, AI adoption served as the primary catalyst, benefitting everything from chipmakers and hyperscalers (large cloud service providers) to power infrastructure and other AI-related support services.